 Under the EU-IMF Programme the budget of the Competition Authority is being carefully examined to see if it is adequate.
 The "...
 Authorities will undertake a review of the resourcing of the Competition Authority and report on whether it is sufficient to allow adequate enforcement capacity of the new legislative framework."
 (EU-IMF, 2011c, p.
 13).
-The review was to be completed by Q1 2012 with implementation by Q2 2012 (ibid, p.
+The review is to be completed by Q1 2012 with implementation by Q2 2012 (ibid, p.
 13, p.
 15).
-On 25 April 2012 it was announced that as a result of the review the Minister had approved ten additional staff positions for the enforcement function of the Competition Authority.16